-The PMBOK Guide defines the three types of contracts:
+The PMBOK Guide defines the three types of procurement contracts:

 In today’s blog post, we will discuss the cost-reimbursable contract.
 A cost-reimbursable contract, also known as cost-plus, is an agreement where the buyer pays the seller for their actual costs, plus a fee representing the seller’s profit.